 - As easy to understand as possible (Add a few screenshots, bold most important points, etc).

-- A blog network with multiple co-authors;
+- A (business) blog with multiple co-authors;

 - A business managing multiple paid contributors;